bekk/azure-workshop/README.md

     Navigate to "Static website" in the sidebar, and find the "Primary endpoint".
 Copy it into a new tab in the browser, and verify that you get the "k6 demo todo frontend".
 Ignore the network error for now, that won't work before we've set up DNS properly.

-4. We'll do the CDN configuration in one go:
+4. We'll use the Azure Front Door module that's already provided in this repository.
+The module is located in the `modules/azure-frontdoor/` directory at the repository root.

+    Add the Front Door configuration to your `frontend.tf`:

     ```terraform
-    resource "azurerm_cdn_profile" "todo_cdn_profile" {
+    # Azure Front Door module
+    module "azure_frontdoor" {
-      name                = "cdnp-todo-${local.id}"
+      source = "../modules/azure-frontdoor"

+      # Required parameters
-      location            = azurerm_resource_group.todo.location
+      unique_id           = local.id
       resource_group_name = azurerm_resource_group.todo.name
-      # Microsoft is fastest to get up and running for the workshop.
-Also cheapest,
-      # and we don't need special features provided by other alternatives
-      sku = "Standard_Microsoft"
-    }

-    resource "azurerm_cdn_endpoint" "todo_cdn_endpoint" {
-      name                = "cdne-todo-${local.id}"
+      origin_host_name    = azurerm_storage_account.todo_frontend.primary_web_host

+      # Enable custom domain with automatic DNS management
-      location            = azurerm_resource_group.todo.location
+      enable_custom_domain = true

+      # DNS configuration
-      resource_group_name = azurerm_resource_group.todo.name
+      dns_zone_name                = data.azurerm_dns_zone.cloudlabs_azure_no.name
-      profile_name        = azurerm_cdn_profile.todo_cdn_profile.name
+      dns_zone_resource_group_name = data.azurerm_dns_zone.cloudlabs_azure_no.resource_group_name

-      # Configure the CDN endpoint to point to the storage container
+      # Optional parameters (using defaults where appropriate)
       origin_host_header = azurerm_storage_account.todo_frontend.primary_web_host
-      origin {
-        name      = "origin"
-        host_name = azurerm_storage_account.todo_frontend.primary_web_host
     }

-      # Not required, and probably not what you want in production, but simplifies debugging configuration
-      global_delivery_rule {
-        cache_expiration_action {
-          behavior = "BypassCache"
-        }
-      }
-    }
     ```

-5. Run `terraform apply`, and navigate to the CDN profile (of type "Front Door and CDN profile" in the Azure portal).
-Find your endpoint from the list, and use the "Endpoint hostname" on the endpoint overview page (`cdne-todo-<yourid>.azureedge.net`) to verify that the CDN serves the frontend correctly.
+5. Run `terraform init` to initialize the new module, then `terraform apply`.
+Navigate to the Azure portal and find your Front Door profile (search for "fdp-todo-yourid").
+Use the Front Door endpoint hostname to verify that it serves the frontend correctly.

+    The module automatically creates:
+    - A Front Door profile with Standard SKU
+    - An endpoint for traffic entry
+    - An origin group with health checking
+    - An origin pointing to your storage account
+    - Routing rules for traffic forwarding
+    - A custom domain with managed TLS certificate
+    - DNS records (CNAME and validation) automatically

 ## DNS

 The domain name we will use, `cloudlabs-azure.no`, is already configured in a DNS zone.
 You can find the DNS zone inside the `workshop-admin` resource group.
-We will configure two CNAME records. `api.<yourid42>.cloudlabs-azure.no` for the backend web app, and `<yourid42>.cloudlabs-azure.no` for the frontend CDN.
+We will configure a CNAME record `api.<yourid42>.cloudlabs-azure.no` for the backend web app.
+The frontend domain `<yourid42>.cloudlabs-azure.no` is automatically handled by the Azure Front Door module.

 1. In order to define subdomain names, we need a reference to the DNS zone in our Terraform configuration.
 We will use a Terraform `data` block.
 A data block is very useful to refer to resources created externally, including resources created by other teams or common platform resources in an organization.
 Most resources in the `azurerm` provider have a corresponding data block.